* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 How To Reheat Bacon – I Test 5 Methods [Pics]

 Hang tight.
-I’m going to show you five different ways to reheat bacon that won’t leave you disappointed.
+I experimentd with five different ways to reheat bacon to find out!

 In my house, we take our bacon seriously, which is why I almost always end up cooking too much.

-This time around, I used my leftovers in a series of reheating experiments, which included:
+This time around, I used my leftovers in a series of bacon reheating experiments, which included:

 Reheating bacon in a skillet

-1. Warm a skillet over medium heat on your stove (no need to add fat).
+1. Warm a skillet over medium heat on your stove (no need to add oil or butter).

-2. Spread the leftover bacon out in said skillet without overlap.
+2. Spread the leftover bacon out in the skillet making sure none of the rashers overlap.

 3. Heat on one side for 2-3 minutes.